 I didn't see you mention the Apple Pencil or Smart Connector.

 Yup.
 Those two features remain iPad Pro-only, as does the 9.7-inch Pro's True Tone and Wide Color (P3) display.
 Also somewhat strange is that the iPad mini 4 has features the new 9.7-inch iPad lacks — it doesn't sport the laminated display or antireflective coating present on all other iPad models, Pro and Mini.

 What else is different between the 9.7-inch iPad and iPad Pro?

-By picking up the cheaper 9.7-inch iPad rather than the 9.7-inch iPad Pro, you'll be missing out (opens in new tab) on the quadruple-speaker sound of the Pro model, its A9X chip and M9 coprocessor, 12-megapixel camera with True Tone flash, Live Photos, 4K video recording, 1080p slow-motion recording, increased video stabilization, autofocus recording, front-facing 5-megapixel camera and Retina Flash, LTE-Advanced network, embedded Apple SIM, or rose gold coloration.
+By picking up the cheaper 9.7-inch iPad rather than the 10.5-inch iPad Pro, you'll be missing out (opens in new tab) on the quadruple-speaker sound of the Pro model, its A10X chip and M10 coprocessor, Wide Color display with ProMotion refresh technology, 12-megapixel camera with True Tone flash, Live Photos, 4K video recording, 1080p slow-motion recording, increased video stabilization, autofocus recording, front-facing 7-megapixel camera and Retina Flash, LTE-Advanced network, embedded Apple SIM, or rose gold coloration.

 How much does this new iPad cost?

 The Wi-Fi-only 9.7-inch iPad starts at $329 and comes in two storage capacities: 32GB for $329, and 128GB for $429.
 Additionally, the cellular model comes in the following configurations: 32GB for $459, and 128GB for $559.
 Unlike the iPad Pro configurations, there's no 256GB model available.

 Okay, so why would I buy a new iPad over an iPad Pro?